kalekundert/bind_dna/notebook/validate_b1h/combine_b1h_plasmids/via_refactoring/notes.rst

 - Got 0 colonies.

+  .. update:: 2021/09/13

+    After the plate sat on my bench over the weekend, 4 colonies appeared.

 - I don't think this plasmid is functional.
 I can't think of any other reason why the assembly would fail: